Eldov/the-cocktail-app/venv/README.md

 ~~~

 The terminal will answer with the message *Enter your drink:*
-Insert the desired drink name and you will receive a json as the following:
+Insert the desired drink name and you will receive a JSON as the following:

 ```json
 {